Cooch Behar: Early period

-Cooch Behar formed part of the Kamarupa Kingdom of Assam from the 4th to the 12th.
+Cooch Behar formed part of the Kamarupa Kingdom from the 4th to the 12th.
 In the 13th century, the area became a part of the Kamata Kingdom.
 The Khens ruled until about 1498 CE, when they fell to Alauddin Hussain Shah, the independent Sultan of Gour.
 The new invaders fought with the local Bhuyan chieftains and the Ahom king Suhungmung and lost control of the region.
 During this time, the Koch tribe became very powerful, proclaimed itself Kamateshwar (Lord of Kamata), and established the Koch dynasty.

 The first important Koch ruler was Bisu, later called Biswa Singha, who came to power in 1515 CE.
 Under his son, Nara Narayan, the Kamata Kingdom reached its zenith.
 Nara Narayan's younger brother, Shukladhwaj (Chilarai), was a noted military general who undertook expeditions to expand the kingdom.
 He became governor of its eastern portion.

 As the early capital of the Koch Kingdom, Koch Behar's location was not static and became stable only when it shifted to Cooch Behar town.
 Rup Narayan, on the advice of an unknown saint, transferred the capital from Attharokotha to Guriahati (now called Cooch Behar town) on the banks of the Torsa river between 1693 and 1714.
 After this, the capital was always in or near its present location.

 In 1661 CE, Pran Narayan planned to expand his kingdom.
 However, Mir Jumla, the subedar of Bengal under the Mughal emperor Aurangazeb, attacked Cooch Behar and conquered the territory, meeting almost no resistance.

 The town of Cooch Behar was subsequently named Alamgirnagar.
 Pran Narayan regained his kingdom within a few days.